parsons-may/FirstOS/README.md

 # FirstOS

-This is a very small MikeOS-style OS written in 16-bit x86 assembly.
-It boots from a FAT12 floppy image, loads a tiny kernel, and exposes a shell with ten built-in commands:
+FirstOS is a bootable operating-system project written in 16-bit x86 assembly.
+It boots from a FAT12 disk image in QEMU, loads a custom kernel, and provides an interactive command shell with ten built-in commands:

 - `HELP`
 - `CLS`